-Walter Götsch lives and works between Helsinki, Finland and Amsterdam, Netherlands.
-He holds a Bachelor from Fashion and Clothing design at Aalto University, Finland and a Master from the Dirty Art Department at Sandberg Instituut, Netherlands.
+Walter Götsch lives and works between Helsinki, Finland, and Amsterdam, Netherlands.
+He holds a Bachelor’s in Fashion and Clothing design from Aalto University, Finland, and a Master’s from the Dirty Art Department at Sandberg Instituut, Netherlands.
 Walter’s work is about his personal life-sense making through the “tools” he is creating.
 It is a hidden path through sculptures, garments, and ways of being.
 Concepts like hunting and gathering, shelter, usability, language, and travel are always evident.

 Wes Mapes is a mixed-media artist.
 He currently lives and works in Amsterdam.
-By incorporating a multifaceted practice that unites painting, sculpture, installation, musical composition and performance, Mapes creates space-encompassing multipartite works that invite reflection and contemplation.
-His works draws inspiration from a vast pool of influences ranging from post-colonial theory, alternative history models, mathematics, vernacular building and modern architecture and question of Pan-African identity.
+By incorporating a multifaceted practice that unites painting, sculpture, installation, musical composition, and performance, Mapes creates space-encompassing multipartite works that invite reflection and contemplation.
+His works draw inspiration from a vast pool of influences ranging from post-colonial theory, alternative history models, mathematics, vernacular building, and modern architecture, and the question of Pan-African identity.
 Mapes has shown in solo and group shows.
 He holds a BA in Communication Studies from California State University, Long Beach and an MA in Art and Design from the Sandberg Instituut, Amsterdam.

 Dion Rosina creates collage-based drawings and paintings which are based on sampling historical imagery.
-In his work he is concerned with the underexposed history of the African diaspora and how it relates to the present.
-Within this domain he depicts and researches various subjects such as reality, uncertainty, and alienation.
-The figures in his work are mainly in situations and environments with a dream-like character that cannot be fully interpreted and fluctuate between recognition and alienation.
+In his work, he is concerned with the underexposed history of the African diaspora and how it relates to the present.
+Within this domain, he depicts and researches various subjects such as reality, uncertainty, and alienation.
+The figures in his work are mainly in situations and environments with dream-like characters that cannot be fully interpreted and fluctuate between recognition and alienation.